hirememorey/nba-lineup-optimizer/docs/bayesian_modeling_implementation.md

 # Bayesian Modeling Implementation

 **Date**: October 3, 2025
-**Status**: ✅ **PHASE 1 COMPLETED - SCALING ISSUES DISCOVERED**
+**Status**: ✅ **PRODUCTION MODEL DEPLOYED**

 ## Overview

 This document describes the implementation of the Bayesian possession-level modeling system, which forms the core analytical engine of the NBA Lineup Optimizer project.
-The implementation follows the methodology from the research paper "Algorithmic NBA Player Acquisition" by Brill, Hughes, and Waldbaum.
+The implementation follows a simplified version of the methodology from the research paper "Algorithmic NBA Player Acquisition" by Brill, Hughes, and Waldbaum.

 ## Implementation Status